Jardo72/AWS-Sandbox/S3-Notifications-Lambda/README.md

 RUS-BLR 6:0
 ```

 The standings sent to the SQS queue are also in form of plain text sent as message body.
 The name of the S3 bucket and the name of the file with game results are also sent to SQS as message attributes.
-The following snippet illustrates the standings based on the game results from the snippet above.
+The following snippet illustrates the standings calculated from the game results from the snippet above.
+In other words, the snippet below illustrates the structure of the messages sent to SQS.

 ```
           GP RW OW OL RL GF:GA PTS